-During the sixth-month period ended June 30, 2020, total expenditures of electricity distribution companies (empresas distribuidoras de electricidad or "EDEs") on electricity decreased by US\$201.3 million, representing a decrease of 20.1% compared to the same period in 2019.
-Electricity distributed by CDEEE's subsidiaries (measured in gigawatt hours) increased by 2.7% during the same period, mainly due to a reduction in the average price per kilowatt, mainly a result of (i) a reduction in average international prices of Fuel Oil #6, natural gas and coal in the first half of 2020 compared with the first half of 2019; and (ii) entry into operation of the two Punta Catalina Thermal Plant (Central Termoeléctrica Punta Catalina or "CTPC") units, which contributed to the reduction in the average purchase price per kilowatt on the spot market.
+During the eight-month period ended August 31, 2020, total expenditures of electricity distribution companies (Empresas Distribuidoras de Electricidad or "EDEs") on electricity decreased by US\$240.6 million, representing a decrease of 17.8% compared to the same period in 2019.
+Electricity distributed by CDEEE's subsidiaries (measured in gigawatt hours) increased by 3.3% during the same period, mainly due to a reduction in the average price per kilowatt, mainly a result of (i) a reduction in average international prices of Fuel Oil #6, natural gas and coal in the first eight months of 2020 compared with the first eight months of 2019; and (ii) entry into operation of the two Punta Catalina Thermal Plant (Central Termoeléctrica Punta Catalina or "CTPC") units, which contributed to the reduction in the average purchase price per kilowatt on the spot market.

-During the six-month period ended June 30, 2020, the consolidated deficit of the electricity sector was US\$124.2 million, representing a decrease of 72.6% as compared to the deficit recorded during the same period in 2019.
-This deficit is mainly due to a decrease in financial expenses and in the purchase of energy from Dominican electricity generation companies during the six-month period ended June 30, 2020 compared to the six-month period ended June 30, 2019.
+During the eight-month period ended August 31, 2020, the consolidated deficit of the electricity sector was US\$252.0 million, representing a decrease of 56.9% as compared to the deficit recorded during the same period in 2019.
+This deficit is mainly due to a decrease in financial expenses and in the purchase of energy from Dominican electricity generation companies during the eight-month period ended August 31, 2020 compared to the eight-month period ended August 31, 2019.

-During the sixth-month period ended June 30, 2020, the Budgetary Government transferred US\$232.0 million to the electricity sector as a tariff subsidy to partially finance the current deficit of the three EDEs, representing an increase in subsidies of 2.8%, or US\$6.3 million, compared to the comparable period in 2019.
+During the nine-month period ended September 30, 2020, the Budgetary Government allocated funds of US\$351.9 million to the electricity sector as contributions for the tariff subsidy and to finance the current deficit of the three EDEs.
+However, the 2020 Budget assumed revenues from the operation of the CTPC in the order of US\$15 million per month.
+Therefore, the net amount transferred to the electric sector during the nine-month period ended September 30, 2020, after considering US\$120 million in income received from the CTPC during such period, was US\$195.0 million, representing a 32% decrease in net transfers to the sector compared to the same period in 2019.
 To avoid accumulating arrears with electricity generators, the 2020 Budget allows the EDEs to enter into a DOP20.0 billion line of credit in aggregate with local commercial banks to pay invoices on a timely basis.
 Any outstanding amounts due on such line of credit by December 31, 2020 will be converted into long-term debt of the Government by means of financing transactions that the Government will enter into to cancel the short-term debt owed by the EDEs.
 This conversion of the outstanding amounts due by the EDEs to sovereign debt was also approved in the 2020 Budget.